 - Click on New protection > Ad content.
 Enter a name for the Protection and selecting the Targeting capabilities for the inventories.

-- Then, scroll down and you can see an Opt-ins in the right-side of the screen.
+- Then, scroll down and you can see Opt-ins in the right-side of the screen.
 Click on it to enable Google Ad Manager to receive requests from demand channels for in-banner video ads.

 In-banner video ads are usually served via direct campaigns in Google Ad Manager.